 The Texas Comptroller of Public Accounts conducts a property value study every two years to determine the degree of uniformity of the median level of appraisals by the appraisal district within each major category of property, as required by Sec.
 5.10, PTC.
 The findings, based on the district's 2015 appraisal roll were reported to the district on January 31, 2016.
 The Comptroller of Public Accounts certifies a school district's local tax roll value to the Commissioner of Education if it is within the calculated statistical margin of error.
-A margin of error of 5% is used for each school district in the study.
+A margin of error of 5% is used for each school district .
+MCAD continues to maintain local value for each school district in the study.
 Sales ratio studies are used to evaluate the district's mass appraisal performance.
 These studies not only provide a measure of performance, but are excellent means of improving mass appraisal performance.
 MCAD uses ratio studies not only to aid in the reappraisal of properties, but also to test the State Comptroller's Property Tax Division Annual Property Value Study results.

 In accordance with Section 5.102, PTC the Comptroller's Property Tax Division conducted a 2016 MAP's Review to determine compliance and level of professional and uniform performance in appraising property.
-The results of the review, reported to the Chief Appraiser and the Board of Directors, have not been released at this time.
+The results of the review, reported to the Chief Appraiser and the Board of Directors, indicated a passing score on all requirements.